 All caste names and surnames were dropped, and a common surname was proposed for all Indians across India – ‘Singh’; a surname that denoted a caste-less, class-less creed of men willing to sacrifice themselves against injustice.

 And the swaroop he chose for the class-less people was an amalgmation of the ancient Indian thought of Rishis (as mentioned by Guru Gobind Singh in the Sarbloh Granth) and the Kshatriya tradition of Warriors, hence the Jooda, the hairs and the Talwar.
 The concept of Miri-Piri was coded in the dress-system of this new society envisioned by him.
 A group of people who were strong in Miri (Physical Strength and material possessions) and Piri (Spiritual Strength and humility)

 So, the five so called lower castes were given the temporal strength of a Rishi (a Brahmin citadel till now) and the Physical responsibilities of a Kshatriya (a duty till then limited to the Rajputs).
 This motley group of people uprooted Afghan and Mughal rule from entire North India from the Yamuna to the Khyber pass, such was the power of the vision.

-And this was the Indian that he envisioned from five corners of HIS nation.
+And this was the Indian that he envisioned from five corners of the Peninsula.
 Guru Gobind Singh was a visionary par excellence.
 His vision has been diluted and limited to Sikhism, that is the travesty.
 Awake India, awake to his vision.
 Leave those caste barriers, acquire knowledge, be strong in body and be a Khalsa in spirit.
 Your religion doesn’t matter.
 Khalsa is a state of mind, not just a religion.